 You can also consider expanding your route outwards.
 Malaysia and Indonesia are obvious destinations to add.
 Myanmar is a fascinating off-the-beaten-track destination.
-Due to border restrictions it is easiest to fly into Myanmar, though the first overland border crossing with Thailand is also set to open officially sometime soon, which will surely make this an increasingly attractive combination with Thailand.
+Due to border restrictions it is easiest to fly into Myanmar, though overland borders with Thailand are gradually opening.

 It’s also possible to go overland from Thailand into Malaysia, then Singapore, then Sumatra in Indonesia and make it all the way to Bali and Lombok.
-Fewer people make it all this way, but there’s a lot to see here, particularly on the island of Java.
-It’s a great overland trip to consider if you’ve got time to spare.
+Fewer people make it all this way overland, but there’s a lot to see here, particularly on the island of Java.

 One of my favorite countries in the region is The Philippines, which is far removed from the main backpacker trail but also all the more rewarding.
 Fewer people go there, even though it’s got some of the best sights and most beautiful beaches in Asia.

 Of course, ultimately it’s all up to you!
 I have deliberately not broken down any itineraries into Day 1, Day 2, etc. as I believe it’s much better to have only a rough plan and then just go.
 Improvising parts of your trip is fun, as it will ensure an element of chance and discovery.
-Some of the places I remember most fondly weren’t in any Top 10 lists!
+Perhaps you’ll find some places no travel blogger has even heard of yet!

 Are you insured?